 If you aren’t too keen on this idea, perhaps you could make your own “debt graph” at home using paper and maybe colored pencils (a different color for each debt you have).

 I really found that being able to see my debt go down with each payment was incredibly motivating, and I hope it will be for you too.

 Saranya, One Fine Wallet

-We use our phones more often than we need – whether it’s to check out social media, reply to messages or to make phone calls.
+We use our phones more often than we need – whether it’s to check out social media, reply to messages, or make phone calls.
 That’s not all, it also keeps us busy when we have a few minutes to spare at the doctor’s office or during our lunch breaks!
-So why not use our phone’s wallpaper to be a constant reminder of how far we’ve come in paying off our debt.
+So why not use our phone’s wallpaper to be a constant reminder of how far we’ve come in paying off our debt?

 Motivational quotes are perfect to give us that extra boost we need to perform better.
 My best tip is to pick a favorite quote that’s relevant to you and have this on our phone as an inspiration.

 My number one tip for staying motivated while paying off debt is to make visuals of your progress.
 Studies have shown that visually seeing your progress makes you more likely to keep going and actually finish.

 The best way I stay motivated when paying off debt is to have a visual where I can track to see my progress.
 This is especially motivating when I have a loan where I can see I have xx amount of months left.

 When I pay extra money towards the principal as I can, I’m able to determine via a loan amortization schedule how many months I was able to reduce it by.
 I’m able to cross those extra months off my visual.

 It’s so rewarding!
 It’s amazing how much an extra $100 or so can make a difference!